adrien2p/medusa-extender/readme/09-features.md

 - Create a media store to sell nft - video - images - keys - etc.
 - And basically create whatever you want on top of `@medusajs`

+Sharing your code

+- Build shareable modules/plugins to use across your project or to share with the community

 ## Architecture

 Using this package also allow you to manage your architecture as you want.